Secretmapper/arianv/content/post/Module-Bundling-and-Webpack-in-Simple-Terms.md

 {{% /div %}}
 </div>

 Of course writing all the filenames we want to concatenate everytime we make a change is going to get tiresome.
-Thankfully, we can create a <bold data-reactid="94">configuration</bold> file for webpack
+Thankfully, we can create a <bold>configuration</bold> file for webpack

     module.exports = {
       entry: [